Make (Good) Trouble’s management team have over 30 years’ experience delivering award-winning, world-class content to global audiences.

 Saba joined the team in December 2019 and looks after Make (Good) Trouble’s marketing and social media accounts, as well as supporting the team’s administrative needs.

 Saba previously worked with Liberty 842 as social media manager on TV shows such as Channel 4’s The Last Leg.
-Saba has has over 20 years’ experience working as a PA with a number of celebrities and individuals looking after their press, marketing and communications.
+Saba has over 20 years’ experience working as a PA with a number of celebrities and individuals looking after their press, marketing and communications.

 MAKE (GOOD) TROUBLE ADVISORY GROUP